NVIDIA/cudnn-frontend/docs/operations/Attention.md

 2. [Scaled Dot Product Flash Attention Backward](#scaled-dot-product-flash-attention-backward)

 ### Scaled Dot Product Flash Attention
 Computes the scaled dot product attention for given Query, Key and Value tensors.
-Optionally, can set dropout probability, causal mask.
-Can optionally dump stats to be used for the bprop computation.
+Setting `is_inference` to false configures the operation to output `softmax_stats` to be used for backwards computation.

+The user can also optionally configure attention scale, bias mask, alibi mask, padding mask, causal mask, and dropout for this operation.

 The dimensions for